-Provides service providers utilizing integrated service delivery models promising practices for assisting participants in self-sufficiency and goal setting using strategies grounded in research and based on site visits to organizations coordinating services to help economically disadvantaged individuals.
+This resource provides service providers utilizing integrated service delivery models promising practices for assisting participants in self-sufficiency and goal setting using strategies grounded in research and based on site visits to organizations coordinating services to help economically disadvantaged individuals.

-“The Working Families Success Network is committed to helping families become financially stable through ISD
+The Working Families Success Network is committed to helping families become financially stable through ISD

 Integrated service delivery (ISD) is designed to help individuals facing challenges to economic stability gain access to the services they need to achieve self-sufficiency.
 The Working Families Success Network (WFSN) supports ISD across three pillars: (1) employment and career advancement, (2) financial and asset-building services, and (3) income enhancements and work supports.
 In the WFSN, organizations are expected to meet each participant’s needs through services across the three pillars, and have flexibility in how they deliver those services.